 The department would like to limit the recreational harvest of oysters.

 The purpose of this action is to update the regulations for the tax credit a person may receive for recycling oyster shells.
 The law allows for a person to receive a State income tax credit for recycling oyster shells.
 Legislative changes require the department to update our regulations.
 The credit for recycling oyster shells is $5 per bushel up to a maximum of $1500 per year.

 The department intends to make annual changes to commercial, recreational and dealer penalties based on the recommendations of the joint penalty workgroup of the Sport Fisheries and Tidal Fisheries Advisory Commissions.
 The annual penalty workgroup meetings were held June 15, 2017 and June 7, 2018.

-The department plans to clarify who needs to submit the Commercial Charter Boat Captain's Daily Log.
+The purpose of this action is to clarify who needs to submit the Commercial Charter Boat Captain's Daily Log.
 The proposed action does not require more reports; it clarifies who needs to complete them.